JovitaAleena/Hand2Plate/README.md

 ## Usage

 1. Frontend:
-- The frontend application can be accessed at `http://localhost:3000` in your web browser.
+- The frontend application can be accessed at http://localhost:5173/in your web browser.
 - Follow the provided UI to navigate through the food donation process.

 2. Backend: